theswiftfox/sparkle/README.md

 # Sparkle-Engine

-Vulkan based rendering engine for Windows and Linux
+Vulkan based deferred rendering engine for Windows and Linux

 ## Planned
 * Integrate Logger library to fix the current logging mess